asavinov/bistro/core/README.md

 ## Create schema (tables and columns)

-* names - by default unique names, if not unique then exception/error creating -> see how elements are created in other frameworks
+* names - Case insenstive while resolution and findning
-* data type/operation/definition - how to specify data type: enum, string, guid.
-Data type is *native* storage and native represenation/operations.
+* data type - currently only one basic data type: Object.
+The data processing function must themselves guarantee the correctness of operations with the real data type.
+For example, if Double or String is stored in columns.

 * error handling - exceptions/returns - result for operations
 * status handling - fields maybe referencing previous error/exception

-* column definitionType - by default USER (not derived, manually set values will be overwritten, no evaluation/transaltion)
-* table definitionType - by default derived - manually added/removed records will be deleted/overwritten

 ## Three types of derived columns